-Why your IG content won’t give you the fame you’re hoping for
+Your IG content won’t give you the Instagram success you’re after

 When we left home on a one way ticket last year we created an Instagram account to keep our friends and family posted on the adventures we were on.
-Over time we grew a small community of travel enthusiasts that share our love for the world and see travel as a way to re-think their routines and design their best lives.
+Over time we grew a small community of travel enthusiasts that share our love for the world.
+They too, see travel as a way to re-think their routines and design their best lives.

-Seeing Instagram as a powerful medium to spread our message and to promote our longterm travel blog, we started looking into ways and techniques to expand our audience.
+Seeing Instagram as a powerful medium to spread our message and to promote our millennial travel blog, we started looking into ways and techniques to expand our audience.

-Over the last 4 months we have gone through countless articles and slide shares that all promised to have THE Top 10 or 5 or 15 (or any other number that sounds good) golden recipes for growing our following organically.
+Over the last 12 months we have gone through countless articles and slide shares about Instagram success.
+They all promised to have THE Top 10, or 5, or 15, or any other number that sounds good, golden recipes for growing our following organically.

 And here comes the thing.

-Regardless of how good our content is, how amazing our photography, editing, and writing skills will ever be, regardless of how groomed and tanned and fashionable we look, our content alone won’t get us to the skyline of Instagram starlets.
+Regardless of how good our content is, how amazing our photography, editing, and writing skills will ever be, we cannot reach Instagram success.
+Despite how groomed, tanned, and fashionable we look, our content alone won’t get us to the skyline of Instagram starlets.